chohjingyia23cs0296/SPECIAL-TOPIC-IN-DATA-ENGINEERING/Individual_Project/readme.md

 ## 💡 Key Learnings & Reflection

-Working on this project taught me a lot about data engineering in a practical way.
-At first, I thought data work was only about coding, but I learned that understanding the data flow is just as important.
-I practiced collecting, cleaning, and organizing data so it can be used correctly.
-I also learned how small mistakes in one step can affect the whole pipeline.

-Another thing I improved was problem solving.
-When errors happened, I had to read logs, check each process, and test again.
-This made me more patient and careful.
-I also became more confident using tools and writing clearer steps.

-Overall, this project helped me connect theory with real tasks.
-I now understand data engineering better and feel more ready for future projects and teamwork.
+Completing this project has given me a much better understanding of the complete data engineering workflow.
+Before starting, I mainly knew the theory behind Apache Spark and data pipelines.
+Through this project, I learned how to build an end-to-end pipeline, beginning with data ingestion, followed by data cleaning, feature engineering, data storage, machine learning, and dashboard visualization.
+I also became more familiar with the Medallion Data Lakehouse architecture and how different datasets can be integrated into a structured analytical model.

+One of the biggest challenges was debugging PySpark code and ensuring that data from different sources could be joined correctly.
+Solving these problems improved my analytical thinking and troubleshooting skills.
+This project also strengthened my technical writing and documentation skills.
+Overall, the experience has increased my confidence in applying data engineering concepts to real-world problems and has provided a solid foundation for future projects and professional work.

 ---